trevorkw7/Calendar_Scraper/README.md

 ### Chrome Web Store

-I'm planning to publish this extension to the webstore in the upcomming weeks.
+I'm planning to publish this extension to the webstore in the upcoming weeks.
 This section will be updated with the link to the webstore listing for 1-click installation.

 <details><summary><b>Sideload Instructions</b></summary>